NathanBland/Chronicle/README.md

 $ node server.js
 ```

-This should produce something like
+This will produce the console message
 `Chronicle has started...`
 or whatever message you put into your `console.log`.
 If you do that means your application is running without errors!
 Lets try and talk to it...